Language of Assessment

 Achievement Test: A standardized test designed to efficiently measure the amount of knowledge and/or skill a person has acquired, usually as a result of classroom instruction.
 Such testing produces a statistical profile used as a measurement to evaluate student learning in comparison with a standard or norm.

-Affective: Outcomes of education involving feelings more than understanding; likes, pleasures ideals, dislikes annoyances, values.
+Affective: Outcomes of education involving feelings more than cognitive understanding; likes, dislikes, frustrations, values, etc.

-Assessment: Is any effort to gather, analyze, and interpret evidence, which describes institutional, departmental, divisional, or agency effectiveness (Upcraft & Schuh, 1996).
+Assessment: Any effort to gather, analyze, and interpret evidence, which describes institutional, departmental, divisional, or agency effectiveness (Upcraft & Schuh, 1996).

-Assessment of Student Learning: Measures both direct and indirect, used to evaluate student learning in order to change, improve, and enhance student learning and the college experience.
-In doing so, the College provides accountability measures to serve the internal need of the College and in meeting requirements of external agencies.
+Assessment of Student Learning: Both direct and indirect measures used to evaluate student learning in order to change, improve, and enhance student learning and the college experience.
+In doing so, the university provides accountability measures to serve the internal need of the university and in meeting requirements of external agencies.

 Benchmark: A criterion-referenced objective; "Performance data that are used for comparative purposes.
 A program can use its own data as a baseline benchmark against which to compare future performance.
 It can also use data from another program as a benchmark.
 In the latter case, the other program often is chosen because it is exemplary and its data are used as a target to strive for, rather than as a baseline." (p. xv) Hatry, H., van Houten, T., Plantz, M., & Greenway, M.T.
 (1996).